Unveiling the Investment Potential of CME Group Inc (CME): A Com

 Understanding CME Group Inc's Business

 Based in Chicago, CME Group Inc operates exchanges that provide investors, suppliers, and businesses the ability to trade futures and derivatives based on interest rates, equity indexes, foreign currencies, energy, metals, and commodities.
-The company was founded in 1898 and completed its initial public offering in 2002.
-Since then, CME Group Inc has consolidated parts of the industry by merging with crosstown rival, CBOT Holdings in 2007 before acquiring Nymex Holdings in 2008 and NEX in 2018.
+The company, which was founded in 1898 and went public in 2002, has consolidated parts of the industry by merging with crosstown rival, CBOT Holdings in 2007 before acquiring Nymex Holdings in 2008 and NEX in 2018.
 In addition, the company has a 27% stake in S&P Dow Jones Indices, making the Chicago Mercantile Exchange the exclusive venue to trade and clear S&P futures contracts.
 Through CME's acquisition of NEX in 2018 it has also expanded into cash foreign exchange, fixed income trading, and collateral optimization.

 Financial Strength Breakdown